YigitCiray/YigitCiray.github.io/blogs/_posts/2022-02-27-Abstract-Factory-Pattern.md

 ---

 ### #🧭DesignPatterns #💡OOP #💻SoftwareDevelopment
 This blog post is about Abstract Factory pattern.
 What is Abstract Factory Pattern?
-I try to explain with a code sample.
+I'll try to explain and demonstrate with a code sample.

 ## What is Abstract Factory Pattern?
 An interface for creating families of related objects without specifying concrete class.